ltbittner/Cryptotrack/README.md

 You will be prompted to enter the information displayed on the Firestore modal.
 Make sure all the information is correct.

-The script will create a Firestore config file for you in src/firestore, WHICH SHOULD NOT BE COMMITED to source control.
+The script will create a Firestore config file for you in src/firebase, WHICH SHOULD NOT BE COMMITED to source control.

 ## Running

-To start the local server, type
+To start the local server, run

 ```node
 npm start